 Manchester based band James with their most well known song is our choice for 1991 (Although ‘The One & Only’ by Chesney Hawkes was nearly our choice).
 James singer Tim Booth belts out this anthemic chorus in a way that always gets everyone singing along when we perform it live at weddings, birthdays, festivals and corporate events.
 This song was recorded and released multiple times (The original clocks in at 8m 31s on the 12 inch record) before it eventually gained the chart respect it deserved.
 Fun fact: Tim Booth appeared as a baddie in Batman Begins as Victor Zsasz.

 ‘Sit Down’ by James from the album ‘Gold Mother’

-Continuing with our top 10 songs of the nineties Blur released ‘Popscene’ and Suede released ‘The Drowners’ and this arguably was pretty much the start of Britpop as we know/knew it.
+Continuing with our top 10 songs of the nineties during the year that Black Wednesday occurred Blur released ‘Popscene’ and Suede released ‘The Drowners’.
+This (arguably) was pretty much the start of Britpop as we know/knew it.
 Yet one band who had existed since the the late 70’s / 80’s had one of their biggest chart successes to date during this year.
 ‘Friday I’m In Love’ written by Robert Smith was released May 1992 and reached number 6 in the charts.

 An uplifting song and with much happier tones than what you’d come to expect from a “Goth” band.
-The Cure still perform this live today and so do Britpop Reunion.
+The Cure still perform this live to this very day and so do Britpop Reunion.
 Another notable tune from 1992 was Mrs Robinson’ by The Lemonheads from the album ‘It’s a Shame About Ray’.
 This was many peoples introduction to a ‘Grunge’ type sound later mass marketed by Kurt Cobain and Dave Grohl from Nirvana & Foo Fighters.

 ‘Friday I’m In Love’ by The Cure from the album ‘Wish’